top of page

 There are no gas stations in the park.
 While the closest gas stations are in Puerto Natales, some accommodations in the Río Serrano area sell limited fuel at a steep markup—in case you need it.
 My car could have likely made it through four days in the park and back to Puerto Natales on a full tank, but I refueled once at Río Serrano Hotel for peace of mind.

-Los Glaciares National Park: The following recommendations are for those planning to hike to see Fitz Roy and Cerro Torre in Los Glaciares National Park.
-If you’re staying in El Chaltén, you do not need to worry about transportation to get around in town as the town itself is small and walkable.
-As mentioned previously, the trailheads to most hikes are also within walking distance from town.
-The only time I used a taxi was to get from the bus station to my Airbnb—and even that could have been a walk if needed.
+Los Glaciares National Park: If you’re staying in El Chaltén, you do not need to worry about transportation to get around in town as the town itself is small and walkable.
+As mentioned previously, the trailheads to most hikes are within walking distance from town.
+If you're staying in El Calafate, the town is larger and more spread out, so while the main area is walkable, you may need a taxi depending on where you're staying and going.

-• There are a handful of bus companies that operate along the routes between Puerto Natales and El Calafate, and El Calafate and El Chaltén.
+• There are a handful of bus companies that operate along the routes between Puerto Natales, El Chaltén, and El Calafate.
 While you can book directly through each company’s website, I booked all of my bus tickets through Busbud for convenience.

 Guanacos along the highway to Torres del Paine National Park in Chilean Patagonia